PFGimenez/poirot/README.md

 ### Install antlr4

 You will certainly need ANTLR4.
 Make sure you have Python 3 and Java JRE installed.
-Go into the directory `antlr4-to-bnf` and execute `pip3 install requirements.txt`
+Go into the directory `antlr4-to-bnf` and execute `pip3 install -r requirements.txt`

 ### ANTLR4 → BNF